telerik/kendo-react-buttons/docs/buttongroup/index.md

 The ButtonGroup is a component that is part of the Buttons `npm` package of the Kendo UI suite for React.

-**Figure 1: A ButtonGroup template displaying text and an icon as a background image**
+**Figure 1: A template of the ButtonGroup for React, displaying text and an icon as a background image**

 ![Template of the Kendo UI ButtonGroup for React](images/buttongroup.png)